 Also of interest is that Lindale has more people living here who work in computers and math than 95% of the places in the US.

-Lindale is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Lindale does not have a public transit system used by locals to get to and from work.

 The education level of Lindale citizens is substantially higher than the typical US community, as 29.80% of adults in Lindale have at least a bachelor's degree.

-The per capita income in Lindale in 2010 was $27,358, which is upper middle income relative to Texas and the nation.
+The per capita income in Lindale in 2010 was $27,358, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $109,432 for a family of four.
 However, Lindale contains both very wealthy and poor people as well.

 The people who call Lindale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lindale residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lindale include German, English, Irish, French, and Italian.